 Kimi K alternatives

-Open-weight Kimi model line for long-context reasoning and local LLM experimentation.
+Earlier open-weight Kimi branch for long-context reasoning and local LLM experimentation.

 This Kimi K alternatives guide compares pricing, strengths, tradeoffs, and related options.